Colbert Super PAC: Funds

 In an October 2011 email to his supporters Colbert explained how his 501(c)(4) could be used to legally launder anonymous donations to his Super PAC, "Americans for a Better Tomorrow, Tomorrow".

 In a January 31, 2012, FEC filing, the Super PAC reported raising over $219,000, making a grand total of $1.02 million raised.
 The filing also listed donors who gave more than $200 to the Super PAC, including Lieutenant Governor of California Gavin Newsom ($500), actor Bradley Whitford ($250), and actress Laura San Giacomo ($250).
 In a press release Colbert said, "We raised it on my show and used it to materially influence the elections — in full accordance with the law.
 It's the way our founding fathers would have wanted it, if they had founded corporations instead of just a country."
 Colbert Super PAC reported raising over $33,000 in February 2012, with approximately $780,000 cash on hand.
 In the final pre-election filing for the 2012 general election, Americans for a Better Tomorrow, Tomorrow reported $776,731 still on hand, with total contributions for the election cycle of $1,231,916.
+In 2024 it was revealed that a unnamed billionaire had offered to donate $500,000 on top of the $1.02 million already raised, which Colbert rejected.

 Colbert Super PAC had more donors in the state of Texas than Restore Our Future, the super PAC supporting Mitt Romney's 2012 presidential campaign.